glennj/exercism.io/javascript/diffie-hellman/README.md

-# Diffie Hellman
+# Diffie-Hellman

-Welcome to Diffie Hellman on Exercism's JavaScript Track.
+Welcome to Diffie-Hellman on Exercism's JavaScript Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions